 The method to indicate availability depends on the channel access method used by FTM; EDCA and TB channel access.
 In FTM using EDCA based channel access the availability indication is performed by sending of an FTM Request frame, in TB (TB) Ranging Measurement Exchange the RSTA poll the ISTA to indicate their need for measurement resources and allocated medium for Range measurement based on the ISTAs’ responses.

-EDCA based channel access is used by FTM, by DMGz and EDMGz STAs.
-TB Ranging Measurement Exchange is used by HE STAs capable of TB Ranging Measurement Exchange.

-11.22.6.1.2 ISTA centric operation overview
+11.22.6.1.2 Non-TB Ranging overview

+In non-TB ranging the ISTA chooses the start of measurement phase.
+Non-TB ranging is less controlled from the prespective of RSTA as ISTA can come to channel at any time and use contention based access to start measurement phase.
+In non-TB ranging the ISTA initiates a measurement based on loose scheduling limitations provided by the RSTA.

+Non-TB ranging is supported by exchanging Ranging NDPA and Ranging NDP frames using EDCA based medium access.

-ISTA centric scheduling FTM operation is referred to as Non-TB Range Measurement operation.
-In Non-TB operation the ISTA determines the measurement timing, based on its scheduling conflicts with other activities and the parameters of the availability window which is a time window referenced to the previous measurement instance.
-During this measurement time window the ISTA may come to the channel at any time and use contention based access to initiate a new measurement round.
-Because of conflict arising due to other activities, ISTA may not start measurement at start of availability window and RSTA needs to wait for the start of measurement phase.
-Dotted region in Figure 11-35a indicates that RSTA may not see start of measurement phase as ISTA is occupied with activities on other channel.
+.
+In Non-TB Ranging Measurement Exchange the ISTA determines the measurement timing, based on its scheduling conflicts with other activities and the parameters agreed during negotiation phase .
+During this measurement time window the ISTA may come to the channel at any time and use contention based access to initiate a new measurementexchange.
+Because of conflict arising due to other activities, ISTA may not start measurement exchange at the periodicity indicated during negotiation phase while RSTA waits for the start of measurement phase.
+Dotted region in Figure 11-35a indicates that of non-TB measurement exchange phase may not start at the beginning of the time window since the ISTA is occupied with activities.

 Modify the figure Figure 11-35a ISTA Scheduled Concurrent FTM Sessions as follows: